 Basic rule for time ranges.

 Each rule set contains one or more rules (the inner list).
 Every rule in a rule set must evaluate to true for that rule set to evaluate to true (i.e., the rules are AND-ed).
 The type of rule is defined by rule.
 Other arguments are specific to the rule in question.

 For a given request type, rule sets are evaluated in the order specified in the policy.
-A user would most likely prefer to put a more permissive rule set ahead of a more restrictive one.
+Most organizations would likely prefer to set a more permissive rule set ahead of a more restrictive ones.

 Default Auto-Approval Behavior

 When not specified in the KSS policy, the following request types are automatically approved without restriction.
 When these request types appear in the policy, the policy exclusively defines that behavior: